MicrosoftDocs/power-platform/power-virtual-agents/configuration-security.md

 If you want your bot to be publicly accessible (such as on a web channel), you can turn this option off.

-Bots in this configuration won't ask users to sign in until they encounter a topic which requires them to do so.
+Bots with this configuration turned **OFF** won't ask users to sign in until they encounter a topic which requires them to do so.

 When the **Require users to sign in** option is turned **On**, a new system topic called **Require users to sign in** is created.
+This topic is only relevant for the "Manual" authentication setting, as users are always authenticated on Teams.

 This topic is automatically triggered for any user who talks to the bot without being authenticated.
 This topic is read-only and cannot be customized.
 If the user fails to sign in, this topic redirects the user to the **Escalate** system topic.
 You can see the topic by clicking **Go to the authoring canvas**.